syl20bnr/spacemacs/README.md

 # Introduction

-`Spacemacs` is a user-friendly and well-documented Emacs Advanced kit.
+`Spacemacs` is a user-friendly and well-documented Emacs kit that integrates the best Emacs packages out there.
+It uses [Evil Mode][] to combine the ergonomic editing features of Vim with the extensibility of Emacs.

-`Advanced` means here that it heavily and happily performs non-trivial tweaks and customization in order to make itself easy to use and unique.
+Spacemacs is designed to be approachable to users coming from Vim--you do not need any prior experience with Emacs to get started.

-`Advanced` does not mean that you have to be an advanced Emacs user, beginners are welcome and encouraged to use `Spacemacs` since it provides a simple architecture to contribute changes and hack others contributions.
+If you are already an experienced Emacs user, you will appreciate the clean customization system and tight integration of the included packages.

-Its status is `beta` for now, essentially because of the configuration system that is not yet finished but already usable.
+Spacemacs is currently in beta, and contributions are welcome.

 And now, to use a well known catch line from [Emacs Live][emacs_live]: